lyonbros/composer.js/docs/router.md

 Notice that the URL bar in the browser updates with the clicked link even though the page doesn't reload.
 We're using pushState here, and the router listens to the pushState events and loads the correct code for the given route.
+Even the back button works properly, loading the corresponding controller.

 This can be done on a much larger scale, loading top-level controllers for various "pages" (wink wink) in your app, making it seem like a page has changed